Happy Screen

 Reflections

-While working on this project, I had the opportunity to dive into a complex problem and develop a solution that priorities users’ digital health without requiring them to delete their favourite apps.
-With a focus on minimalistic user interface design, I aimed to create a concept for an app that is both easy to use and highly functional.
-I took great care to ensure that all UI and UX solutions were grounded in the needs and requirements of users.
+With a focus on minimalistic user interface design, I aimed to create a concept for an app that is both easy to use and brings value to the users without limiting them.
+All UI and UX solutions were grounded in the needs and requirements of users.
 Despite the limited time frame and recruitment challenges for user testing, I am proud of the final result.
-Through clean and minimalistic UI combined with effective UX patterns, I hope to encourage users to think more critically about their screen time habits and ultimately empower them to make positive changes.